U.S. probes reports of fraud in obtaining aid for Syria

 In response, USAID has halted several aid activities in Turkey over suspicions of fraud and suspended some people and some vendors from getting U.S. funds, officials said.

-The agency refuted media reports that the IRC and another leading charity, the International Medical Corps, were among those getting USAID funding withdrawn.
+The IRC refuted media reports that it and another leading charity, the International Medical Corps, were among those getting USAID funding withdrawn.

 “IRC and IMC have not been suspended,” said Sam Ostrander, a spokesman for USAID in Washington, D.C.